fair play: baked dill pickle chips

 ¼ tsp paprika

 ½ tsp garlic powder

 Preheat oven to 400°F. Heat a skillet over medium high heat.
-Add panko and cook until lightly toasted, about 2 minutes-stirring continually.
+Add 1 cup panko and cook until lightly toasted, about two minutes, stirring continually.

-Place panko in a bowl, add spices.
-Place flour in a second bowl and egg whites/buttermilk in a third bowl.
+Place panko in a bowl, add spices (¼ tsp paprika, ¼ tsp chili powder, 1 tsp black pepper, ½ tsp garlic powder).
+Place 1 cup flour in a second bowl and 2 egg whites/1 cup buttermilk in a third bowl.
 Slice pickles into chips and pat dry.